Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 ## Migration Guides

-Besides this entrypoint, migration guides are split into four parts that reflect how a test is set up:
+Migration guides are split into four parts that reflect how a test is set up:

 ```dart
 import 'package:react/react.dart' as react;